luminaxster/swe432-heroku-react/README.md

 Pushing changes in your repo should automatically deploy your app.

 ### Troubleshooting
-If during deployment, you logs show an error like   `npm ERR!
-Cannot read property 'match' of undefined`, you need to clean your Heroku server's cache, follow these commands:
+If during deployment, your logs show an error like  `npm ERR!
+Cannot read property 'match' of undefined`, you need to clean your Heroku server's cache, run these commands:
 ```ShellSession
 heroku plugins:install heroku-repo
 heroku repo:purge_cache -a <your_heroku_app_name>
 ```
 Don't forget to replace `<your_heroku_app_name>` with your app's name, now redeploy your app.
 If the error shows up again, only use `heroku repo:purge_cache -a <your_heroku_app_name>`.
 More details [here](https://help.heroku.com/18PI5RSY/how-do-i-clear-the-build-cache).
-To stop this issue from keep happening make sure step 2 changes are set in your Heroku app.
+To stop this issue from keep happening make sure step 2 change is set in your Heroku app.

-## Running locally
+## B. Running locally
-Install node.js if you haven't already, and open a shell within the 'swe432-heroku-react' folder and run the commands:
+Install node.js if you haven't already, and open a shell within the 'swe432-heroku-react' folder and run these commands:
 ```ShellSession
 npm install
 npm run start
 ```
 your local app should be running at `localhost:3000`.

-### Note
-Run `npm install` every time you add packages to your `package.json`, and use `npm run start` every time you want to run your app locally (let this command running, it will re-run your program and refresh your browser every time you make your changes to your code).
+**Note:** Run `npm install` every time you add packages to your `package.json`, and use `npm run start` every time you want to run your app locally.
+Let this command running, it will ***watch*** your code, that is, re-run your program and refresh your browser every time you make your changes to your code.

 ### Troubleshooting
 If you get a cryptic error like `throw er; // Unhandled 'error' event` during `npm install`, try removing the package-lock.json file and the node_modules folder, then try re-running the command.
 You can try these commands in your shell too (assuming you are in the project's root folder):